-The Council charges a fee of 17.5% of the contractor's total cost to complete the adaptation works for providing this service.
-The fee is added to the DFG and is clearly identified of the formal approval document.
+The Council provides a comprehensive in-house Disabled Facilities Grants Service on behalf of eligible applicants for which it makes a charge of 17.5% plus VAT, at the standard rate, of the contractor's total cost to complete the adaptation works for providing this service.
+The fee is added to the DFG and is clearly identified on the formal approval document.

-Applicants are under no obligation to use this service but if they elect not to use it they will have to deal with these matters themselves.
+Applicants are under no obligation to use this service but if they elect not to use it they will have to deal with all relevant matters bullet pointed above themselves.